Alarm Grows In France Over Anti-Semitic Violence

 Building on common roots

-Samia Essabaa, one of the people who took part in the silent march for Mireille Knoll, teaches in a technical high school in a predominantly Muslim suburb of Paris.
+Samia Essabaa, one of the people who took part in the silent march for Knoll, teaches in a technical high school in a predominantly Muslim suburb of Paris.
 Essabaa says she has never encountered hostility or resistance when teaching the Holocaust, though she says there are many stories of other teachers having difficulty confronting this subject in classrooms within Muslim communities.

-"When I first speak of the [Holocaust], they say, 'Oh, that's not my history, that's the Europeans' business,'" she says.
+"When I first speak of the [Holocaust], they say, 'Oh, that's not my history, that's the Europeans' business,' " she says.
 "But I tell them no, it's yours too.
 Because your families come from the Maghreb and they tried to persecute Jews there too, and we saved and hid them."
 The Moroccan king protected Jews during World War II.

 French Muslims and Jews have a lot in common culturally and historically, says Essabaa.
 Many French Jews are Sephardic and come from communities that once lived across Algeria, Morocco and Tunisia.
 Many arrived in France in the 1960s, fleeing the aftermath of the Algerian war of independence.
 Muslim guest workers, who came to France in the 1950s and 1960s, began bringing their families in the 1970s.
 Essabaa says she tries to build on the common roots.